bjan816/ThinkSpatial/README.md

 **Windows**

-Then open the `game` folder and run the executable file.
+Then open the `game` folder and run the executable file named `ThinkSpatial`.
 There is nothing but your Windows machine that is needed, so long as you have a a graphics card installed.

 **macOS**